Opal: Multimodal Image Generation for News Illustration: Formative Study

 \subsubsection{Traditional News Illustration Process}

-We first learned how news illustrators usually crafted illustrations.
+We first learned how news illustrators traditionally crafted illustrations.
 All the illustrators confirmed that they are generally given partial information from work-in-progress article drafts to start with: chunks of article text, keywords, working article titles, and high-level description.
 More often than not, news illustrators do not get well-formed, complete articles to work off of.
-One of the news illustrators said that they often received text from early paragraphs or latter paragraphs of their assigned articles.
+One of the news illustrators said that they often received text from early paragraphs or later paragraphs of their assigned articles.
 They rarely received titles, because those generally tended to be come up with last.
-Thus, for our system we intended on separating out for short lines and longer blurbs, to reflect where illustrators could put in shorter ledes and headlines and longer draft paragraphs.